maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <!-- TOC --><a name="timedexp-and-timeaexp"></a>
 ### `TIME`{(*dexp*)} and `TIME=`*aexp*

-Returns the real-time clock's time value in jiffies, 1/60ths of a second. `TIME` is a pseudo-variable that allows the clock to be set by assigning a value to it.
+Returns the real-time clock's time value in *jiffies*, which are 1/60ths of a second in RetroBASIC. `TIME` is a pseudo-variable that allows the clock to be set by assigning a value to it.
 This allows, for instance, portions of a program to be timed by setting `TIME=0` and then `PRINT TIME` later in the code, as `TIME` will now hold the elapsed time.
-As `TIME` is treated as a variable, only the first two letters of the name are actually read, meaning `PRINT TIME` and `PRINT TI` are identical code internally.
+As `TIME` is treated as a variable, only the first two letters of the name are actually read, meaning `PRINT TIME` and `PRINT TI` are identical internally.

 #### Examples: